 The commanding officer can leave the Port and sail from any duty puzzle.
 The requisite buttons lie below the Sea view and above the chat box.
 In most cases, the commanding officer also takes responsibility the Navigation puzzle.

 Ship Status Dials

-Whilst puzzling at sea, you will notice three dials towards the top of the right hand panel.
+Whilst puzzling at sea, you will notice three dials on the Guide Bar.
 These reflect the three status indicators of the vessel: its Speed, Damage, and Bilge levels.
 A cannon symbol next to them indicates how many cannons are loaded and available to the navigator to fire.

 Speed is fairly self-explanatory.
 Each vessel has a maximum speed which can be reached by an appropriate number of skilled sailors working in concert (for example, two for a sloop, ten or more for the greatest warships).

 Sailing is a constant battle against friction, so if nobody mans the sails, the ship will gradually slow down until reaching its minimum speed.
 Thus, even if the sailors mutiny and desert the captain, it's still possible to return the ship to port, albeit very, very slowly.

 Damage is incurred when the ship collides with rocks or is struck by cannons during Sea Battle.
 In addition, the vessel accumulates a little damage just by sailing around.
 The Carpentry puzzle repairs this damage.